shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-apps/tk-multi-breakdown.md

 # Breakdown

 If you are using {% include product %} for managing your Published Files, use the Scene Breakdown app to keep your references up to date.
 The Scene Breakdown app helps you manage references and versioning of {% include product %} Published Files.
+The breakdown app allows you to:

+- Manage references in multiple {% include product %} Projects
+- Override to a version of a PublishedFile that is not the latest
+- Get version history file information
+- Multiple configurable and scalable viewing styles available

 ![Overview of the breakdown2 app](../images/apps/07_scenebreakdown1.png)